If you’re debating staying in Schull in Cork, you’ve landed in the right place.

 Just 30 minutes away from Schull, you can spend a day searching for whales and dolphins in Baltimore.

-From April to December, you can spot minke whales, common dolphins and harbour porpoise.
+From April to December, you can spot minke whales, common dolphins and harbour porpoises.
 In late summer and autumn, humpback and fin whales can often be seen as well.

 6. Take a ferry to Cape Clear Island

 Just off the coast of Cork, Cape Clear Island is the southernmost inhabited part of Ireland.
-You can reach the quiet island by a 40-minute ferry ride from Baltimore town.
+You can reach the quiet island by a 40-minute ferry ride from Baltimore town or by a 45-minute ferry from Schull that operates during the summer months.

 7. Or nearby Sherkin Island